lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup2.md

 #### Approach 3: Self Training

 Self training allows you to select an estimator supported by sklearn, such as XGBoost, LightGBM to train on the labeled data and predict on unlabeled data.
-Then use predictions above a threshold as pseudo labels, adding them to existing labels and do another round of train & predict.
+Then use predictions as pseudo labels, adding them to existing labels and do another round of train & predict.
 Repeat till all the data got the label or reached to the max iteration.

 Sklearn provides built-in `SelfTrainingClassifier`, and it can be used in this way: